manshar/manshar/CONTRIBUTING.md

 After implementing the feature and its test cases, push it to your github account

-If your edits touch the web-client code, make sure to also run ```grunt``` to build the web-client.
+If your edits touch the web-client code, make sure to also run ```gulp``` to build the web-client.
 And make sure it builds successfully without errors or jshints warnings (try to fix jshints warnings).